pbakota/go-lang-logo/README.md

-# Extremely basic turtle graphics interpreter, written in Go
+# Extremely basic turtle graphics interpreter & compiler, written in Go

-This is my attempt to write a simplistic language interpreter in Go yet with some basic use-case.
-The turtle graphics interpreter was born.
+This is my attempt to write a simplistic language interpreter and possibly compiler in Go yet with some basic use-case.
+This is how the turtle graphics interpreter/compiler was born.

 ## The keywords